 Not booked with Delta?
 The same concept applies to many other airlines – check our guide on how to get a voucher when prices drop!

-How to Get a Delta Voucher When the Price of Your Booked Flight Drops
+How to Get a Delta Credit When Prices Drop

 First things first: You need to know when the price of your flight drops.

-The easiest way to monitor the price of a flight you have booked with Delta (or any airline, other than Southwest) is to set up a Google Flights price alert.
+The easiest way to monitor the price of a flight you have booked with Delta (or any airline) is to set up a Google Flights price alert.

 Just enter the details of your upcoming flight, find your exact flight, and turn on the “Track prices” toggle – you'll need a Gmail account to do it.
 From here, Google Flights will monitor the price of the flight and alert you via email any time the price changes.
 Of course, you'll need to remember what you originally paid.

-If your flight drops in price, you should be able to reach out to Delta – or make the changes yourself in your online account – and get a voucher for the price difference.
-The Thrifty Traveler team has done this countless times over the past two years, getting eCredits to use towards a future trip in the amount of the price difference.
-After a major extension, those eCredits will last at least through the end of 2023.
+If your flight drops in price, you should be able to cancel it for a credit, rebook at the lower rate using that credit, and get a new Delta eCredit for the price difference.
+The Thrifty Traveler team has done this countless times over the past four years, getting eCredits to use towards a future trip in the amount of the price difference.

 Let me show you how this works.
-Last fall, I had a flight from Minneapolis-St. Paul (MSP) to Dallas-Fort Worth (DFW).
-My dates were not flexible so I had been tracking the flight via Google Flights price alerts.
+In the example below, I had a flight from Minneapolis-St. Paul (MSP) to Dallas-Fort Worth (DFW).
+My dates were not flexible, so I had been tracking the flight via Google Flights price alerts.
 Once I ended up booking, I kept my price alert active.

 A few weeks later, I got a Google Flights price alert email that the price of the fare had dropped substantially.

-First things first: Make sure your flight is eligible for a free change.
-It should be so long as you booked a main cabin or higher ticket.
-Delta Basic Economy tickets will not be eligible for free cancelations – you'll forfeit $99 for most trips or $199 on long-haul international flights.
+You'll want to make sure your flight is eligible for a free change – and it should be so long as you booked a main cabin or higher ticket.
+Delta Basic Economy tickets will not be eligible for free cancellations – you'll forfeit $99 for most trips or $199 on long-haul international flights.

 If your flight fits the bill for a free change or cancellation, head to “My Trips” in your Delta account and pull up your “Trip Details.”
-Then click “Modify Flight.”
+From here, you'll have the ability to cancel your existing booking.

 Read up on how to use Delta eCredits and vouchers for your next trip!